ViSaturn/turboin/README.md

 # turboin
 Hotkey creator for X
 # Installation
-First install go using your system's package manager, then clone the repository
+First install go using your system's package manager, then clone the repository anywhere on your operating system

     git clone https://github.com/ViSaturn/turboin

 Then **READ THE INSTALL.SH FILE THROUGHLY** before running it like so

     cd turboin
+    chmod +x install.sh
     sudo ./install.sh
-    cd ..

 # Dependencies
 jezek's fork of xgbutil